Matrix vs. Guilded

 Disabled and deleted account handling Deleting an account is irreversible.
 Messages sent to a “server” from deleted accounts stay unless explicitly removed by somebody else.
 User name and user settings from deleted accounts are removed.
 “Servers” owned by accounts deleted by T&S are automatically shut down.
 “Servers” owned by a manually deleted account is not possible to exist as the account delete API has a precondition of no “server” ownership at the time of the request.
 Disabling an account is usually irreversible.
 Users can cause their messages to be forgotten while disabling their account: in that case, their messages are not sent to further users and servers.
 Rooms created by disabled accounts stay.

-Running a bot Public bot API exists, self-botting seems to be tolerated.
+Running a bot Public bot API exists, self-botting seems to be tolerated as long as it stays within Guilded and does not propagate to Roblox the game.
 You can run bots on any user accounts7 8.
 Selfbotting is permitted (but be nice).

 Network access IPv4 and IPv6 supported.
 Most if not all homeservers participating in the public federation have IPv4 connectivity but IPv6 connectivity varies from homeserver to homeserver.